 “Why don’t you have have a boyfriend/girlfriend?”

-How do you? hahaha.
 Hmm.
-Maybe this person you’re rudely cornering likes being single, hasn’t found the right person yet, won’t settle, isn’t looking, just got dumped or really looks forward to being in a healthy, happy relationship but it just hasn’t fallen into place yet?
+Maybe this person you’re rudely cornering likes being single, hasn’t found the right person yet, won’t settle, isn’t looking, is asexual, is desperately searching, just got dumped or really looks forward to being in a healthy, happy relationship but it just hasn’t fallen into place yet?
 Go away.
 And, why does it matter!?!?!?!!!?!?
+I want to punch people who ask questions like this.

 “What are you doin’ workin’ on the weekend!??”